Billing & Payment Options

 - Be accepted and enrolled in the AcceleratedCREIGHTON, BILS, or MBA Programs (all other University programs are excluded).

 - Fill out the Employer Tuition Deferral Application.
-This application has to be submitted every semester or term in which you intend to defer the portion of your tuition covered by reimbursement.
+This application must be submitted every semester or term in which you intend to defer the portion of your tuition covered by reimbursement.
 The form needs to be returned by the original due date shown on your tuition invoice.
 Refer to the Employer Tuition Deferral Application for more complete details.

 - Be aware that if you are participating in the Employer Tuition Deferral program and owe any portion of tuition or fees not deferred under the program, that portion must be paid in full by the due date on your tuition invoice or you must sign up for the Creighton University MET payment plan.
 Otherwise, you will be subject to monthly late payment fees.